 The main command for bottom-up design is BmInsert, which is used to insert an existing component into the current drawing.

 With top-down approach users start to design a product by defining but not detailing its first-level components.
-Each component is then refined in more details by defining its sub-components.
+Each component is then refined in more detail by defining its sub-components.
 The process is continued till all low-level components are defined and detailed.

 BmForm command creates a new subcomponent for an existing component.